 I was so excited when Joe came to me asking organizing advice.
 Then I found out what he needed help with.
 Wine.
 Yes, I love to drink wine, but I have NO idea how to organize it.
 By year, type, vineyard, color??
 As the wine connoisseur in our family (not that there was much competition), fortunately Joe figured out how to sort the wine in the wine racks.
-But then he came asking for wine tags, essentially labels for each wine bottle.
+But he needed wine tags, essentially labels for each wine bottle.
 THAT I can do.
 I was born to make labels.
 And these are pretty easy.
 Here’s how:

 - Thick white cardstock